The application for the 2024-2025 CISAC Fellowships will open on Oct. 11.

 CISAC offers numerous fellowships.
 Applicants will be considered for all fellowships for which they are deemed eligible.
 Current fellowship opportunities include:

 - Biotechnology Innovation & International Security Fellowship

 - Natural Sciences or Engineering International Security Fellowship

 - Social Sciences or Humanities International Security Fellowship

-- Meet with your faculty mentor at least twice per month to review and refine your research topic, discuss project progress, and receive general career and intellectual guidance.
-Except in exceptional cases, these meetings should begin very shortly after your arrival.
-We also ask that you complete an Individual Development Plan and review it with your mentor within the first month of your appointment.
+- Meet with your faculty mentor at least once per month to review and refine your research topic, discuss project progress, and receive general career and intellectual guidance.

 - Participate in the Fellows’ Policy Workshop (typically 2-3 sessions per month).

 - Make tangible progress on your proposed research project: completing several dissertation or book chapters and/or at least one article for publication in a peer-reviewed journal.

 - Write a short op-ed or other media piece that provides insights gleaned from your scholarly work to the public (blog posts are not eligible).

 - Complete brief quarterly fellowship reports in which you describe your research, writing, and presentation activities during that period.